emtenet/vt4/README.md

 # vt4

-Video terminal in the style of [VT100](https://en.wikipedia.org/wiki/VT100) to monitor four computer via their RS-232 consoles.
+Video terminal in the style of [VT100](https://en.wikipedia.org/wiki/VT100) to monitor four computers via their RS-232 consoles.